MysticXtheUnknown/GridKingdom/Readme/README.txt

 houses need to be near markets, most industry needs to be near a stockpile. the farther away they are, the less goods they produce and consume.

+foresters guild produce the most on forest squares, mines and quarries on mountains, etc.